tom-krieger/pxe_install/README.md

 * `fstype`:  the filesystem type, e. g. ext4
 * `primary`: accepts `true` or `false` and makes a partition a primary partitio
 * `bootable`: accepts `true` or `false` and makes a partition bootable
+* `defaultignore`: Used to void a partition definition so that it is ignored in the default case.
+That is to say it will be valid in the LVM case.
 * `method`: how to deal with the partition.
 Can have the following values:
   * format: format the partiotn
   * lvm: for volume groups